avvo/delsolr/README.txt

 == DESCRIPTION:

 DelSolr is a light weight ruby wrapper for solr.
-It's intention is to expose the full power of solr queries while keeping the syntax as ruby-sque as possible.
+It's intention is to expose the full power of solr queries while keeping the interface as ruby-esque as possible.

 == FEATURES/PROBLEMS: